trizen/obbrowser/README.md

         <menu id="obbrowser" label="Disk" execute="obbrowser"/>

-* If you're using it with `obmenu-generator`, insert the following line in your `schema.pl` file:
+* If you're using it with [obmenu-generator](https://github.com/trizen/obmenu-generator), insert the following line in your `schema.pl` file:

         {pipe => ["obbrowser", "Disk", "drive-harddisk"]},